model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

 **Valid ✅:** `#[kani::ensures(old({ let x = self.is_empty(); x }) || result.is_some())]`

 And it will only be recognized as `old(...)`, not as `let old1 = old; old1(...)` etc.

-### Memory Predicates and Havocing

-The last new feature added are predicates to refine a function's access to heap memory.
-A memory footprint is used by the verifier to perform "havocing" during contract stubbing.
-Recall that stubbing replaces the result value with a non-deterministic `kani::any()`, havocing is the equivalent memory regions touched by the function.
-Any memory regions in the footprint are "havoced" by the verifier, that is replaced by a non-deterministic value (subject to type constraints).

-By default Kani infers a memory footprint as all memory reachable from a `&mut` input or any `static` global referenced, directly or transitively, by the function.
-While the inferred footprint is sound and enough for successful contract checking[^inferred-footprint] it can easily turn large section of memory to non-deterministic values, invalidate invariants of your program and cause the verification to fail when the contract is used as a stub.

-[^inferred-footprint]: While inferred memory footprints are sound for both safe
-    and unsafe rust certain features in unsafe rust (e.g. `RefCell`) get inferred incorrectly and will lead to a failing contract check.

-To reduce the scope of havocing Kani provides the `#[kani::assigns(CONDITION, ASSIGN_RANGE...)]` and `#[kani::frees(CONDITION, LVALUE...)]` attributes.
-When these attributes are provided Kani will only havoc the location mentioned in `ASSIGN_RANGE` and `LVALUE` instead of the inferred footprint.
-Additionally Kani verifies during checking that only the mentioned memory regions are touched and only under the specified `CONDITION`.
-The `CONDITION` is optional and defaults to `true`.

-`LVALUE` are simple expressions permissible on the left hand side of an assignment.
-They compose of the name of one function argument and zero or more projections (dereference `*`, field access `.x`, slice indexing `[1]`).

-The `ASSIGN_RANGE` permits any `LVALUE` but additionally permits more complex slice expressions as the last projection that applies to pointer values. `[..]` denotes the entirety of an allocation, `[i..]`, `[..j]` and `[i..j]` are ranges of pointer offsets.
-A slicing syntax `p[i..j]` only applies if `p` is a `*mut T` and points to an array allocation.
-The slice indices are offsets with sizing `T`, e.g. in Rust `p[i..j]` would be equivalent to `std::slice::from_raw_parts(p.offset(i), i - j)`. `i` must be smaller or equal than `j`.

-Because lvalues are restricted to using projections only, Kani must break encapsulation here.
-If need be we can reference fields that are usually hidden, without an error from the compiler.

-[^side-effects]: Code used in contracts is required to be side effect free which
-    means it must not perform I/O, mutate memory (`&mut` vars and such) or (de)allocate heap memory.
-This is enforced by the verifier, see the discussion in the [future](#future-possibilities) section.

 ### Detailed Attribute Contraints Overview